-WIll Smith confronts Chris Rock, then wins best actor Oscar
+Will Smith confronts Chris Rock, then wins best actor Oscar

 And the Oscars suddenly had a scene like none other.

-Smith — not long before he won best actor honors for his portrayal of tennis dad Richard Williams in “King Richard" — marched on stage and appeared to smack Rock during Sunday night's Academy Awards after the comic made a joke about the appearance of Smith's wife, Jada Pinkett Smith.
+Smith — moments before winning best actor honors for his portrayal of tennis dad Richard Williams in “King Richard” — marched on stage and smacked Rock during Sunday night’s Academy Awards after the comic made a joke about the appearance of Smith’s wife, Jada Pinkett Smith.

 “Richard Williams was a fierce defender of his family,” Smith said as he began his acceptance speech.

-He then paused, the meaning behind his choice of words clear, and teared up as he spoke about being a protector for those who worked with him on the film.
+He then paused, the meaning behind his choice of words clear, and teared up as he spoke about being a protector for those who worked with him on the film such as Aunjanue Ellis along with Saniyya Sidney and Demi Singleton, the two actors who played Venus and Serena.

-“I’m being called on in my life to love people and to protect people and to be a river to my people,” Smith said during his acceptance speech.
+“I’m being called on in my life to love people and to protect people and to be a river to my people,” said Smith during his acceptance speech after winning his first-ever Oscar.
 “I know to do what we do you’ve got to be able to take abuse.
 You’ve got to be able to have people talk crazy about you.
-In this business, you've got to be able to have people disrespecting you.
+In this business, you’ve got to be able to have people disrespecting you.
 And you’ve got to smile and pretend like that’s OK.”

 There were few, if any, smiles during the incident.

-The exchange began when Rock took aim at Pinkett Smith's shaved head, saying, “Jada, I love you.
-GI Jane 2, can’t wait to see it, all right?”
+The exchange began when Rock took aim at Pinkett Smith’s shaved head, saying, “Jada, I love you.
+G.I.
+Jane 2, can’t wait to see it, all right?”
+Rock’s reference was made from the 1997 film “G.I.
+Jane,” starring Demi Moore, who shaved her head to portray Jordan O’Neil.

 Pinkett Smith revealed in 2018 that she was diagnosed with alopecia.
 She has often discussed the challenges of hair loss on Instagram and other social media platforms.